johanley/postscript-notes/README.md

 # Postscript Notes
 Notes on using the [PostScript programming language](https://en.wikipedia.org/wiki/PostScript) (PS).

-**For most people, the main use of PostScript is to produce an intermediate .ps PostScript file, which is then converted into a PDF file for your final output.**

 This is not a complete tutorial.
 These notes are meant to assist you in reading the Red Book (see below), and emphasize important ideas that you should pay attention to.